Balasa Dinverno & Foltz LLC Buys 4,672 Shares of AbbVie Inc. (NYSE:ABBV)

 AbbVie (NYSE:ABBV) last announced its quarterly earnings data on Friday, October 30th.
 The company reported $2.83 EPS for the quarter, beating the consensus estimate of $2.75 by $0.08.
 AbbVie had a net margin of 18.16% and a return on equity of 439.24%.
 The business had revenue of $12.88 billion during the quarter, compared to analysts’ expectations of $12.71 billion.
 During the same period in the previous year, the business posted $2.33 EPS.
 The business’s quarterly revenue was up 51.9% compared to the same quarter last year.
 On average, research analysts anticipate that AbbVie Inc. will post 10.48 earnings per share for the current fiscal year.

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, February 16th.
-Investors of record on Friday, January 15th will be paid a $1.30 dividend.
+The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, February 16th.
+Shareholders of record on Friday, January 15th will be paid a dividend of $1.30 per share.
+This represents a $5.20 annualized dividend and a yield of 4.95%.
 This is a boost from AbbVie’s previous quarterly dividend of $1.18.
-This represents a $5.20 annualized dividend and a dividend yield of 4.95%.
-The ex-dividend date of this dividend is Thursday, January 14th.
-AbbVie’s payout ratio is currently 58.17%.
+The ex-dividend date is Thursday, January 14th.
+AbbVie’s payout ratio is presently 58.17%.

 A number of research analysts have commented on the stock.
-Sanford C. Bernstein assumed coverage on shares of AbbVie in a research report on Tuesday, November 10th.
-They set an “outperform” rating and a $120.00 target price on the stock.
+Mizuho raised their target price on shares of AbbVie from $111.00 to $117.00 in a research report on Tuesday, December 15th.
 Truist assumed coverage on shares of AbbVie in a research report on Friday, October 23rd.
 They set a “buy” rating and a $110.00 target price on the stock.
-The Goldman Sachs Group downgraded shares of AbbVie from a “neutral” rating to a “sell” rating in a research report on Tuesday, October 20th.
-Morgan Stanley lifted their price objective on shares of AbbVie from $108.00 to $120.00 and gave the stock an “overweight” rating in a research report on Monday, November 30th.
-Finally, BMO Capital Markets assumed coverage on shares of AbbVie in a research report on Wednesday, November 18th.
-They issued an “outperform” rating and a $123.00 price objective on the stock.
+Berenberg Bank assumed coverage on shares of AbbVie in a research report on Tuesday, September 29th.
+They set a “hold” rating and a $98.00 target price on the stock.
+JPMorgan Chase & Co. lifted their price objective on shares of AbbVie from $115.00 to $120.00 and gave the stock an “overweight” rating in a research report on Friday, October 16th.
+Finally, Sanford C. Bernstein assumed coverage on shares of AbbVie in a research report on Tuesday, November 10th.
+They issued an “outperform” rating and a $120.00 price objective on the stock.
 One equities research analyst has rated the stock with a sell rating, four have given a hold rating and sixteen have issued a buy rating to the company.
 The company currently has a consensus rating of “Buy” and an average price target of $112.50.

 AbbVie Profile